-The challenges to the CWC and its implementing body will not diminish in the years to come, on the contrary.
-Since 2014, we have witnessed an increase regarding the use of chemical weapons, undermining the CWC and seriously eroding international norms.
+The challenges to the Convention and its implementing body will not diminish in the years to come, on the contrary, since 2014 we have witnessed an increase regarding the use of chemical weapons, undermining the Convention and seriously eroding international norms.
 The OPCW must rise to the challenge of a new era of chemical weapons threats.

-The new Center for Chemistry and Technology (CCT) will be a cornerstone in this endeavour.
-Germany notes with satisfaction that construction work has started and that the CCT is well on track for completion by the end of 2022.
-The German Government has contributed to the construction budget for this new Centre, as have over 50 States Parties from all regional groups.
-We are determined as well to support the future programmes that will be implemented at the CCT.
-This is why Germany has decided to make the additional voluntary contribution of 1 Million Euro for strengthening capacity-building efforts.
-Through this contribution, Germany will enhance capacity-building programmes for African laboratories, thereby adding to our overall support of the Africa programme.
-In this context, Germany also welcomes the labtwinning project recently started with the Algerian National Institute of Criminalistics and Criminology of the National Gendarmerie, which is a very promising partnership.
-The second part of the planned additional German contribution shall enable CCT training programmes that will increase OPCW staff's capacity for non-routine missions.
-Germany is convinced that whenever a chemical weapons' use occurs, those who were the perpetrators, organisers, sponsors or otherwise involved should be identified, and the Secretariat's ability of conducting independent investigations as foreseen in the June 2018 decision of the 4th Special Conference should facilitate universal attribution of all chemical weapons attacks.
+The new OPCW Centre for Chemistry and Technology (ChemTech Centre) will be a cornerstone in this endeavour.
+Germany notes with satisfaction that construction work has started and that the ChemTech Centre is well on track for completion by the end of 2022.
+The German Government has contributed to the construction budget for this new centre, as have over 50 States Parties from all regional groups.
+We are also determined to support the future programmes that will be implemented at the ChemTech Centre.
+This is the reason Germany has decided to make the additional voluntary contribution of EUR 1 million for strengthening capacity-building efforts.
+Through this contribution, Germany will enhance capacity-building programmes for African laboratories, thereby adding to our overall support of the Africa Programme.
+In this context, Germany also welcomes the Laboratory Twinning Assistance Programme recently started with the Algerian National Institute of Criminalistics and Criminology of the National Gendarmerie, which is a very promising partnership.
+The second part of the planned additional German contribution shall enable the ChemTech Centre training programmes that will increase OPCW staff's capacity for non-routine missions.
+Germany is convinced that whenever a use of chemical weapons occurs, those who were the perpetrators, organisers, sponsors or otherwise involved should be identified, and the Secretariat's ability of conducting independent investigations as foreseen in the June 2018 decision of the Fourth Special Session of the Conference of the States Parties to Review the Operations of the Chemical Weapons Convention (Fourth Review Conference) should facilitate universal attribution of all chemical weapons attacks.